Skip to Content

 Children under 42” or 107cm must ride in a closed gondola for safety reasons.
 In addition, children under 12 must ride with an adult.

-The staff at the gondola were quick with the instructions and made it super easy for the kids to get on and off the chairlift.
-The chairlift was stopped, so we easily lifted our 5 year old on and they both jumped off when instructed to do so after the ride.
+The first time we rode the Lake Louise sightseeing gondola, our youngest was only 5.
+The gondola staff were quick and clear with the instructions and made it super easy for the kids to get on and off the chairlift.
+The chairlift was stopped, so we easily lifted our youngest onto the chair and they both jumped off when instructed to do so after the ride.

 Lake Louise Gondola Hours

-You can arrive before the gondola begins as guest services, the Slopeside Coffee shop and the Ten Peaks Cafeteria all open by 7:30 am.
+You can arrive before the gondola begins as guest services, the Slopeside Coffee shop and the Ten Peaks Cafeteria all open before the gondola.

 Always check the latest hours for the Lake Louise Gondola here.